 Complementary therapies

-Either alone or in addition to self-care healing practices, complementaryin cancer care, complementary care involves the use of therapies intended to enhance or add to standard conventional treatments; examples include supplements, mind-body approaches such as yoga or psychosocialtherapy, and acupuncture therapies such as supplements, mind-body approaches, and more might help you now.
+Either alone or in addition to Lifestyle Practices, complementaryin cancer care, complementary care involves the use of therapies intended to enhance or add to standard conventional treatments; examples include supplements, mind-body approaches such as yoga or psychosocialtherapy, and acupuncture therapies such as supplements, mind-body approaches, and more might help you now.
 Many of these therapies help ease difficult emotions or help manage symptoms such as pain.

 You may already have a team of complementary therapists lined up from when you were originally diagnosed.
 This might be a good time to get in touch with them and see if they have something to offer you now.
 More and more hospice and palliative care programs are offering complementary therapies—consider asking about this if you are interviewing potential programs.